IlBuonTommy/Kavpack/README.md

 </details>

 ## Known issues
+Report issues or incompatibility between mods [here](https://github.com/IlBuonTommy/Kavpack/issues)

-Pressing F turns the flashlight on or off and a random emote plays.
+1. Pressing F turns the flashlight on or off and a random emote plays.

 ## Credits
 A big thank you to all the programmers who made these mods, many of them accept donations.
 Go check them out if you want to support them.